How to avoid the most common Zone 2 running mistakes

 Mistake #1: Using a wrist-based heart rate monitor

-People often make the mistake of using wrist-based heart rate monitors to track their heart rate while they work out.
+People often make the mistake of using wrist-based heart rate monitors (like the ones you find on triathlon watches) to track their heart rate while they work out.
 Even though these monitors are easy to use, cheap, and convenient, they are often less accurate than chest-based heart rate straps.

 The problem with wrist-based monitors is that they use sensors that measure blood flow through the wrist, which is often inaccurate, especially when the wrist is moving around a lot or the body is sweaty during high-intensity exercise.